The Potential and Implications of Generative AI on HCI Education

 Key Applications

-Context: Undergraduate HCI and Interaction Design module for computing science students.
+Context: Undergraduate HCI module for computing science students

 Implementation Barriers

-Proposed Solutions: Educators should explicitly teach the limitations of GAI models and promote critical thinking about AI outputs.
+Proposed Solutions: Educators need to explicitly teach the limitations of GAI models and encourage critical thinking about AI-generated outputs.

 Project Team